 Check with your doctor if your child has the flu and close contacts at home are pregnant, are young infants, are elderly, have a suppressed immune system or have a chronic medical condition.

-To learn about taking care of your child at home when they are sick, visit:
+More on taking care of your child at home when they are sick